blowdart/AspNetSameSiteSamples/AspNet45CSharpWebForms/README.md

 are returned to the client machine.
 In the sample we wire up the event to a static method which checks whether the browser supports the new sameSite changes, and if not, changes the cookies to not emit the attribute if the new `None` value has been set.

-See [global.asax](AspNet45CSharpWebForms/global.asax.cs) for an example of hooking up the event, [SameSiteCookieRewriter.cs](AspNet45CSharpWebForms/SameSiteCookieRewriter.cs) for an example of handling the event and adjusting the cookie `sameSite` attribute and
+See [global.asax](global.asax.cs) for an example of hooking up the event and [SameSiteCookieRewriter.cs](SameSiteCookieRewriter.cs) for an example of handling the event and adjusting the cookie `sameSite` attribute.
-[SameSiteSupport.cs](../SameSiteSupport.cs) for an example of user agent sniffing for incompatible browser agents.

 ## More Information

 [Chrome Updates](https://www.chromium.org/updates/same-site)